Dans-Plugins/FoodSpoilage/README.md

 Name | Main Contributions
 ------------ | -------------
 DanTheTechMan | Creator
-UndeadZeratul | Overhauled many parts of the plugin Caibinus | Fixed some bugs
+Undead_Zeratul | Overhauled many parts of the plugin Caibinus | Fixed some bugs
 Callum | Fixed some bugs and implemented a caching system for food spoilage times